aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ![flask12](assets/flask12_running%20docker%20run.png)

-- and type /api/activities/home again in my case I seen this type error which is I'm debugging now
+- and type /api/activities/home again in my case I seen this type error again which is I'm debugging now

 ![flask13](assets/flask13_running%20error%20when%20goes%20to%20apiactivitieshome.png)

-- debugging the code of to make it work as expected and test the backend
+- I'm debugging the code to make it work as expected and test verify at the backend if i generate an error
-- I try to change some other area of the code that causing a issue for internal 500 error and Type Error.
+- I try to change some area of the code that causing an issue for internal 500 and Type Error.
-- and then found out the traceback is reporting for cors issue. and try to messed up the code if it's gonna work out.
+- and then found out the traceback or debug mode of flask is reporting for cors issue.
+I seen some of app route have cors origin()

 ![terminal_view](assets/terminal_view.png)

-- and it's work out of the box. as a proof of my test backend server is now throwing JSON API value.
+- and it's work out of the box. as a proof testing my backend server is now throwing JSON API value.

 ![cross_originfix](assets/cross_originfix.png)